SumitsHub/html-css-topics/css-topics/NOTES.md

 ### 02. Outline - CSS Property
 - Outline is an outer line to border of box
 - This doesn't include in the width of the element
+- NOTE: border is included in width of element by default

 ### 03. CSS Positioning